 SASMA collaborates with other similar international organisations, physicians, scientists, educators, sport and government bodies with similar interests.

-This is a Christmas-themed all-in-one marketing strategy that helps you grow your email list using pre-prepared lead-generating social media; nurture and build trust with these new prospects using pre-written nurture emails; and then convert them...
+This is a physical activity promotion marketing strategy that helps you grow your email list using pre-prepared lead-generating social media; nurture and build trust with these new prospects...
 Read More

 Kathryn Thomas (BSc Physio, MPhil Sports Physiotherapy) is a physiotherapist with a Masters degree in Sports Physiotherapy from the Institute of Sports Science and University of Cape Town, South Africa.
 She graduated both her honours and Masters degrees Cum Laude, and with Deans awards.
 After graduating in 2000 Kathryn worked in sports practices focusing on musculoskeletal injuries and rehabilitation.
 She was contracted to work with the Dolphins Cricket team (county/provincial team) and The Sharks rugby teams (Super rugby).
 Kathryn has also worked and supervised physios at the annual Comrades Marathon and Amashova cycle races for many years.
 She has worked with elite athletes from different sporting disciplines such as hockey, athletics, swimming and tennis.
 She was a competitive athlete holding national and provincial colours for swimming, biathlon, athletics, and surf lifesaving, and has a passion for sports and exercise physiology.
 She has presented research at the annual American College of Sports Medicine congress in Baltimore, and at The South African Sports Medicine Association in 2000 and 2011.
 She is Co-Kinetic’s technical editor and has taken on responsibility for writing our new clinical review updates for practitioners.